 Why Is Ear Protection Needed?

-The human ear is truly incredible, the ear not only plays a central role in our vital everyday communication, it also aids greatly in our ability to balance.
+The human ear is truly incredible; it plays a central role in our vital everyday communication and aids our ability to balance.

 However, we live in a world with greater noise pollution than ever before as items like aeroplanes, drills, music devices, and even hairdryers reach potentially damaging decibel levels.